csugda/Altair/Project Altair.md

     - The different enemy types move at different speeds and have different mounts of health.
     - `Low` `Idea` The different enemy types could have weaknesses to different tower types, encouraging the player to place towers that do more damage to an enemy along the path that that enemy will take.
   - How it works
-    - On spawning the enemy picks its target weak spot based on its type.
+    - On spawning, the enemy picks its target weak spot based on its type.

 * #### Enemies can be killed `High`

   * Details
     - Enemies have an amount of health, and once they take that much damage they are killed.
-    - different types of enemies have different amounts of health.
+    - Different types of enemies have different amounts of health.
   * How it works
     - Each enemy tracks its own health.
     - Enemies should have a method to reduce health.